 3150 W PLEASANTON AVE

-Bernardine Quinn Riverside Park is the home of the popular 22-acre Quinn's Pond.
-Access to the pond from Whitewater Park Boulevard has been closed for the 2015 summer season.
+Bernardine Quinn Riverside Park is a 31-acre park and home to the popular 22-acre Quinn's Pond.
+Access to the pond is currently open from CWI (formerly Bob Rice Ford) parking lot.

-A temporary parking lot has opened at the former Bob Rice Ford location on Main Street providing access for boaters to Quinn’s Pond and the Boise River Park.
-For a suggested detour and temporary parking lot location, please see the map.
+A temporary parking lot has opened at CWI parking lot (the former Bob Rice Ford location) on Main Street providing access for boaters to Quinn’s Pond and the Boise River Park.

 Bernardine Quinn Riverside Park is located between Main Street and Veterans Memorial Parkway on the Boise River Greenbelt.
 Fairview Avenue and Veterans Parkway.

-The park is one of th "Ribbon of Jewels" named for prominent local women.
+The park is one of the "Ribbon of Jewels" named for prominent local women.
 Previously the site of the gravel operation for the Quinn Robbins construction company.
-Land for the park was donated to the City of Boise in 1997.
+Land for the park was donated to the city of Boise in 1997.